siobhain/ctb/TESTME.md

 ![Responsiveness](docs/amires.JPG)

 You will observe the tag line under the logo is expanded as screen size increases, & the navbar on mobile is a cut down version of navbar on full screen.
-The following Bootstrap classes `table-responsive table-condensed nav-expand sticky-top (if I can get it working) d-none d-*-block` aid responsiviness & avoid need for media queries.
+The following Bootstrap classes `table-responsive table-condensed nav-expand d-none d-*-block` aid responsiviness & avoid need for media queries.
 However I have encountered a problem with table alignment which I hope can be sorted before submitting [link to table on Full Task List on > small screens]()
+It would be better UX if I could have implemented a sticky-navbar.

 |Device| Screenshot |
 |:---|:---: |